searchmarkers/mark-my-search/README.md

 * Highlight all occurrences of your words.
   * Highlight new occurrences as the page changes.
 * Provide matching options for advanced use.
-  * Allow letter case, word stems, or whole words only to be matched.
+  * Optionally match letter case, word stems, whole words only, or diacritics.
   * Allow custom regular expressions.
 * Recognise a search based on a URL, extracting search terms.
   * Allow custom 'search engines' to be registered.